image

 Shareholding Guidelines

-Skylark Group has established Shareholding Guidelines to align the interests of its management with those of shareholders and to enhance corporate value over the medium to long term.
+Skylark Group has established Shareholding Guidelines for the purpose of promoting value sharing between management and shareholders and enhancing corporate value over the medium to long term.

-*For the purpose of these guidelines, "Company shares" includes common shares held directly by the executive and those held through the Employee Shareholding Association.
+*For the purpose of these guidelines, "Company shares" refer to common shares of the Company held directly by the executive and those owned through the shareholding association.
+Only vested common shares are subject to calculation; unvested shares and options are excluded.
+In addition, hedging transactions involving held shares are prohibited.

 Other Significant Matters Related to Remuneration